canonical/ubuntu-core-docs/docs/explanation/remodelling.md

 * modification of the channel

 If the {ref}`model base <ref-model_model-assertion-fields>` changes, the gadget snap must be modified, and its base must match that of the new model.
-The gadget's default settings are not applied when remodelling, these are used only when the device is {ref}`(re)installed <ref-recovery-modes_install-mode>`.
+The gadget's default settings are not applied when remodeling, these are used only when the device is {ref}`(re)installed <ref-recovery-modes_install-mode>`.
 See {ref}`gadget snap <ref-gadget-snap-format_the-gadget-yaml-file>` for further information.

 Restrictions and limitations specific to the gadget:

-* Remodelling will never repartition the disk.
+* Remodeling will never repartition the disk.
 Thus, the current partitions' size and starting offsets must fall within the ranges permitted by the new gadget.
 * The current bootloader must match the bootloader defined by the new gadget.

 ### Kernel snap